 |Turn the bezel counterclockwise||Scroll left

-*Accept, Reject actions only apply to rotating bezels.
+*Accept and Reject actions only apply to rotating bezels.

 The bezel is a controller that rotates around the edge of the watch’s display.
 Understanding the characteristics of the bezel helps you design better interactions.

 The bezel can rotate to the right and the left.
 These two directions have consistent meanings in all watch interactions, and you should retain these meanings in your app.

 - Turning the bezel to the right means an increase, a positive response, or a move to the content on the right or below.